wli51/virtual_stain_flow/src/virtual_stain_flow/datasets/README.md

 The `FileState` class wraps a constructred `DatasetManifest` object and handles the loading of images from filepaths on-demand.
 The dataset class should call the `FileState.update(idx, input_keys, target_keys)` method to request for the images corresponding to the `idx`th sample and the input/target keys to be loaded, stacked, and accessible from `FileState.input_image_raw` and `FileState.target_image_raw` attributes.

+## `BBoxSchema` & `BBoxAccessor`

+The `BBoxSchema` and `BBoxAccessor` classes provide a structured framework for handling bounding box annotations within image datasets.

+`BBoxSchema` defines the metadata structure for bounding box datasets, specifying how spatial annotations are organized and validated.
+It ensures consistent formatting of bounding box coordinates, labels, and associated metadata across different dataset sources.

+`BBoxAccessor` serves as the interface for efficiently retrieving and manipulating bounding box data.

 ---

 ## `BaseImageDataset`